Linguistics and Human Brain: A Perspective of Computational Neuroscience: Discussion

 Spoken language corpora aligned with neural recordings are especially important, as speech represents the primary mode of natural language use.
 Incorporating acoustic, articulatory, and prosodic information alongside neural signals can reveal encoding principles that are not captured by text-based paradigms alone.
 More broadly, integrating multimodal inputs such as vision and action can better reflect the conditions under which language is acquired and used in natural environments.

 In parallel, large-scale brain imaging databases spanning diverse populations, languages, and developmental stages are needed.
 Such resources would enable systematic investigation of individual differences, cross-linguistic variation, and neurodiversity in language processing, providing a stronger empirical foundation for building and evaluating brain-aligned language models.
+An important component of this agenda concerns typological diversity.
+Prior neuroimaging evidence suggests that core properties of the language network are robust across a wide range of languages, but direct evidence from LLM-based alignment studies across typologically diverse languages remains limited \cite{malik2022investigation}.
+Future work should therefore prioritize datasets that extend beyond a narrow set of high-resource languages to include a broader range of language families, morphosyntactic systems, writing systems, and communicative settings.
+Such expansion is necessary for determining whether reported correspondences between computational models and neural activity reflect general principles of human language processing or patterns partly shaped by language-specific structural properties and culturally situated language use.